How do Batteries Work?

 In the lab, a simple experiment can be set up to demonstrate what is going on.
 An electrode is placed in a beaker containing a solution of silver nitrate and a piece of copper metal is used as an electrode in a beaker containing copper nitrate.
 The two beakers are connected with a “salt bridge” which can be a piece of filter paper soaked in another solution.
 When the two electrodes are connected via a bulb, the bulb lights up, the copper electrode is eaten away and the other electrode becomes covered with silver.

-Also Check Out → Wine Chemistry
+Also Check Out → How Does Shampoo Work?

 Explanation